gugajazz/USF_Porto/README.md

 Developed by myself and a colleague.

 ## Goals and Features
-The objective was to build a responsive website (with no backend) for a local hospital, featuring:
+The objective was to build a responsive website (with no back/end) for a local hospital, featuring:
-- articles
+- Articles
-- a slideshow
+- A slideshow
-- forms
+- Forms
-- graphs
+- Graphs
-- login / account creation
+- Login / account creation
-- among other features
+- Among other features

 ## Images